NevaB-cineca/Getting-started/README.md

 -   Creato da [Neva Besker](https://wiki.u-gov.it/confluence/display/~n.besker@cineca.it), ultima modifica di [Antonio De Nicola](https://wiki.u-gov.it/confluence/display/~a.denicola@cineca.it) [ieri alle 4:26 PM](https://wiki.u-gov.it/confluence/pages/diffpagesbyversion.action?pageId=358197670&selectedPageVersions=35&selectedPageVersions=36 "Mostra le modifiche")

-**We regret to inform you that some UI elements of few UserSupport webpages are currently unavailable due to technical issues.
-Our IT team is working diligently to resolve the problem and restore access as soon as possible.**

 In the following, you can find a simple and quick **start guide** for users new to HPC systems and expert users who would like to use our systems.

 It describes all the steps to be followed** to access our systems** up to the first job submission.